 One variation on file sharing by group involves enabling group permissions on file(s) in the global folder /usr/gapps.
 (A special /usr/gapps request form must be submitted.)
 Consult the /usr/gapps file system Web page for additional information.

-A second variation involves enabling group permissions on stored files.
+A third variation involves enabling group permissions on stored files.
 Storage groups and online groups are not the same, however, and group assignments change when a file is stored.
 See EZSTORAGE for detailed instructions on sharing stored files.

 A group is a named set of users created to enable easier file sharing among group members.
 By default, every user at LC belongs to a group of one with the same name as their login name, and your newly created files are assigned by default to that unique group.
 If you belong to other groups, you can change your default group for the current session or the group to which any of your files is assigned to take advantage of the group permissions.
 On LC machines, software constraints limit every user to membership in no more than 32 groups.